playquadball/playquadball.com/docs/getting-started/basic-rules.md

 ## Game Flow

 ### Starting Play
-- All players line up behind their keeper zone lines
+- Players line up at designated positions on the starting sideline and volleyball runner starting line
 - Three dodgeballs and one volleyball are placed at designated positions
-- On the whistle, players race to collect balls and begin play
+- On the Head Referee's command "sticks up", players race to collect balls and begin play

 ### The Seeker Floor
 - First **20 minutes** of game time